aswin-pro/Greenden-Tailwind/README.md

 HTML: For structuring the content of the website.
 TailwindCSS: For styling the website with a modern, responsive design.
+JavaScript: For adding interactivity and dynamic behavior to the website.

 How to View